OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Workflow_and_Functions_API_Model_dev_spec_2024.02.27.md

 ## This document extracts functions identified in document:
 ## CondaQuickBuilder_Project_Description-2024.02.17-1507h

-Defines "function flow" matching the workflow defined as detailed steps.
+Defines "function flow" matching the workflow defined as "detailed steps".

 Created On: 2024.02.21 2206h
+Updated On: 2024.02.27 1853h
 (this markdown file replaced the YAML file with the same name.)

 TODO: Prompt Sequence: refine steps below to prepare them for Copilot or ChatGPT prompts.